How to identify and use open access databases in your research

 - Use the database filters.
 Familiarize yourself with the filters in the database and use them effectively.
 For most databases you can filter by year, author, article type, etc. and you can use multiple filters in one search.
 These help narrow your search.

 - Look for the number of citations when searching for articles.
 Sometimes the number of times an article has been cited is included with the title in the search results.
 Articles with many citations can indicate the importance of the work in the field.
 Of course, articles that have been published for a longer period of time may also have more citations.

 - Use the reference list of key articles as a guide.
 When you find one or two key pieces of work in your area, published by authors who are well known in your field, the reference list for those articles can be a great guide for further searches.

 - Refine your search.
 Searching for academic content is an iterative process.
 You typically enter your search with a strategy to guide you.
 The results from your initial search may not be as focused as you need, or not contain what you were looking for.
 As you examine the results from your search, use the information to refine your search.
 Perhaps you need to narrow your search for more focused results, or broaden your search to capture what you need.
 Explore the results and see how this shapes your keywords and phrases.
 Sometimes clicking on the results leads to other articles that better meet your criteria.

-As the Open Access movement grows and expands, there is more and more content available to us.
-On the one hand, this is very beneficial for researchers as they have access to articles, journals, data and other scholarly work.
+As the open access movement grows and expands, there is more and more content available to us.
+On the one hand, this is very beneficial for researchers as you have access to articles, journals, data and other scholarly work.
 On the other hand, the sheer volume of content can be overwhelming.
-Finding a trusted Open Access database is key to supporting you in searching the Open Access content you need.
+Finding a trusted open access database is key to supporting you in searching the open access content you need.
 In addition having a search plan and strategy will allow you to use your time more effectively and efficiently.